codicoop/boilerplate_wagtail/README.md

 5. Run migrations and create a super user using the app's container shell:
 `docker exec -it develop_project_name_app /bin/bash`.
 6. Wagtail's admin will be accessible at http://localhost:8001/cms/
+7. To create your new app, you need to run `django-admin startapp` **from the `/src/apps` folder** and then add it to `INSTALLED_APPS` setting like this:
+`"apps.application_name"`
+8. In you new app's folder check that in `apps.py` the `BaseConfig` sets the property name also prefixed with the apps folder, like this: `name = "apps.application_name"`

 ## Development guidelines

+### Code formatting, validation and tests

+#### Tox for black and tests
+A Tox setup is provided and the tox software itself is included as a dependency in `pyproject.toml`.

+To let tox reformat your code using Black, you need to get inside the virtual environment shell (`poetry shell`) and run:
+`tox -e format`

+Some format changes cannot be done automatically.
+You'll get a list of them when you run:

+`tox`

+Which will validate the format and run the tests.

+#### Github actions

+Tox will automatically be run when you push a PR to Github.
+The configuration is in the `.github` folder.

 ### Assets